 Private Harry Dent Morris, Service Number 1308487

-Harry was born in January 1898 at his parent’s home in Johnson City, Washington County, Tennessee.
+Harry was born on 5 January 1898 at his parent’s home in Johnson City, Washington County, Tennessee.
 He enlisted in the Tennessee Army National Guard in Elizabethton, Tennessee on 14 May 1917.
 Harry was assigned to the 3rd Infantry Regiment’s Company G that was based there in Elizabethton.
 His time in the Guard was short lived when they were activated and called into Federal Service by the President on 25 July 1917.

 Now, Company G as were all the other companies in the 3rd were now preparing for active duty and getting ready for their deployment order.
 That order soon came and they were to deploy to Camp Sevier, Greenville, South Carolina to form the new 30th Division.
 The 3rd arrived Camp Sevier on 8 September 1917.
 There they would join units from North and South Carolina, as well as those from Tennessee to form the core of the 30th Division, later known as the Old Hickory Division in honor of General and President Andrew Jackson.
 General Order No. 4 dated 12 September 1917, Headquarters 30th Division brought about a big change for Harry and the 3rd.
 They were reorganized into the 117th Infantry Regiment under the 59th Infantry Brigade and Harry stayed with Company G, 2nd Battalion.